-There is evidence of prehistoric Caddoan people, who occupied East Texas from 200 B.C. to 1700 A.D.
+The area was home to Caddo people, who occupied East Texas from A.D.
+800 to 1860.
 The French and Spanish periodically occupied the area, establishing relations with the Caddo.
-Choctaw, Cherokee and Kickapoo moved into East Texas in the late 18th to early 19th century.
+Choctaw, Cherokee, Alabama and Coushatta moved into East Texas in the late 18th to early 19th century.
 By 1841, Fort Sherman, a wooden stockade whose site is believed to be in or near the park, was established.
 The Fort Sherman cemetery is located in the park.
 Since 1860, the land has been used for farming and ranching.